stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-persisted-permissions/en.md

   }
   ```

-  As you can see, its permissions property has the type that `Ability` instance accepts in the first parameter.
+  As you can see, its permissions property has the type that `PureAbility` instance accepts in the first parameter.
 This was done intentionally to simplify ability creation.
 * we import `interpolate` function, this function takes a JSON template and replaces all placeholder (e.g., `${user.id}`) with the provided variables inside context.
 This function uses `reviver` argument of `JSON.parse` method to iterate deeply over the object but it's not important for this guide.
 You can use any template library you like (e.g., [mustache](https://mustache.github.io/), [underscore template](http://underscorejs.org/#template)).
 * in `findBy` function, we join users and roles to get user's permissions and role and preprocess permissions' template with the `interpolate` function (so that, it replaces `${user.id}` placeholders with the actual `user.id` value).